Brandon Lee: Death

 On March 31, 1993, Lee was filming a scene for the film The Crow in which his character is shot and killed by thugs.
 In the scene, Lee's character walks into his apartment and discovers his fiancée being beaten and raped, and a thug played by actor Michael Massee fires a Smith & Wesson Model 629 .44 Magnum revolver at Lee's character as he walks into the room.

-In a film shoot prior to the fatal scene, the gun that was used as a prop (a real revolver) was loaded with improperly made dummy rounds, improvised from live cartridges that had the powder charges removed by the special effects crew, so in close-ups the revolver would show normal-looking ammunition.
+In a film shoot prior to the fatal scene, the gun that was used as a prop (a real revolver) was loaded with improperly made dummy rounds.
+These were improvised from live cartridges that had the powder charges removed by the special effects crew, so in close-ups the revolver would show normal-looking ammunition.
+Critically, the primers were not removed from the rounds because they were initially improvising blank rounds.
+To create dummy rounds, they discharged some of their improvised blank rounds and reinserted bullets into the spent casings.
+At least one of these improvised dummy rounds had an intact primer, which had sufficient power to lodge the bullet in the barrel when fired.
+Initial police investigations found that one of the dummy rounds was missing its bullet.

 During the fatal scene, which called for the revolver to be fired at Lee from a distance of 3.6–4.5 m, the dummy cartridges were replaced with blank rounds, which contained a powder charge and the primer, but no solid bullet, allowing the gun to be fired with sound and flash effects without the risk of an actual projectile.
-However, the gun was not properly checked and cleared before the blank was fired, and a piece of the dummy bullet was lodged in the barrel - resulting in a condition known as a squib load.
-That piece of plastic was then propelled forward by the blank's propellant and shot out the muzzle with almost the same force as if the round were live, striking Lee in the abdomen at lethal velocity.
+However, the gun was not properly checked and cleared before the blank was fired, while a bullet from one of the improvised dummy rounds was still lodged in the barrel – resulting in a condition known as a squib load.
+That bullet was then propelled forward by the blank's propellant and shot out the muzzle with almost the same force as if the round were live, striking Lee in the abdomen at lethal velocity.